MarkYegon7/WEEK3-1-MINUTE-PITCH/README.md

 # Description

-This is application is used to store details of a user and allows them to generate secure passwords for their accounts user sets up account using: username and passoword user should be able to: create account delete account search account generate password
+This is application is used to make pitches wisely and use our time well.One is able to make comments on the pitches and vote for it.

 # Project setup instructions